Seattle - Vancouver (142 miles)

 The outpost of Craigellachie is a tourist stop in the Eagle Pass, which allows the Canadian Pacific Railway to pass through the Monashee Mountains.
 This was the location in which the "Last Spike" of the railway was placed.

 Breakfast: Meal Plan (Rockies meal plan/ All inclusive meal plan)Lunch: Meal Plan (Rockies meal plan/ All inclusive meal plan)Dinner: Meal Plan (Rockies meal plan/ All inclusive meal plan)

 Vernon - Kelowna - Okanagan - Vancouver (278 miles)

-Proceed to Kelowna.
-Search for monster "Ogopogo" from the First Nations' history at Lake Okanagan.
-Taste certified organic wine at the most visited winery.
-Return to Vancouver via Fraser Valley by dusk.
+Today we will proceed to Kelowna.
+Next we will search for monster "Ogopogo" from the First Nations' history at Lake Okanagan.
+We will taste certified organic wine at the most visited winery.
+Later we will return to Vancouver via Fraser Valley by dusk.

 One of the most liveable cities in Canada.
 Kelowna is the largest city in British Columbia's Okanagan Valley.
 Bordering Okanagan Lake, Kelowna is well known for its hot summers and temperate winters.

 The Vintners Quality Alliance is an association in British Columbia and Ontario that seeks to guarantee the quality of Canadian wines.
 Canadian wineries are notable for their ice wines, in which grapes are frozen before being fermented and processed.

 It is one of the warmest regions in all of Canada.
 During the summer months, visitors are offered countless sandy beaches, hot sun, and a variety of outdoor and water activities.
 It is also a spectacular backdrop to the golf courses and Okanagan wineries and popular ski resorts.